About the Coalition

 Engineering a more sustainable, just and resilient future

 Mobilizing an engineering-led coalition to make resilience and sustainability a cornerstone of every decision in the infrastructure lifecycle in every community around the globe.

-At the end of 2019, global leaders came together to identify the biggest barriers to infrastructure climate adaptation and resilience and to understand how the engineering community could act as a catalyst for action.
+ICSI was formed at the end of 2019 when global leaders came together to identify the biggest barriers to infrastructure climate adaptation and resilience and to understand how the engineering community could act as a catalyst for action.
 It culminated in a signed declaration to move forward through a ‘Coalition for Sustainable Infrastructure.’